aws/karpenter-provider-aws/website/content/en/v0.32/getting-started/getting-started-with-karpenter/_index.md

 Karpenter is now active and ready to begin provisioning nodes.

-## First Use

-Create some pods using a deployment and watch Karpenter provision nodes in response.

-### Scale up deployment
+### 6. Scale up deployment

 This deployment uses the [pause image](https://www.ianlewis.org/en/almighty-pause-container) and starts with zero replicas.

 {{% script file="./content/en/{VERSION}/getting-started/getting-started-with-karpenter/scripts/step13-automatic-node-provisioning.sh" language="bash"%}}

-### Scale down deployment
+### 7. Scale down deployment

 Now, delete the deployment.
 After a short amount of time, Karpenter should terminate the empty nodes due to consolidation.

 {{% script file="./content/en/{VERSION}/getting-started/getting-started-with-karpenter/scripts/step14-deprovisioning.sh" language="bash"%}}

+### 8. Delete Karpenter nodes manually

+If you delete a node with kubectl, Karpenter will gracefully cordon, drain, and shutdown the corresponding instance.
+Under the hood, Karpenter adds a finalizer to the node object, which blocks deletion until all pods are drained and the instance is terminated.
+Keep in mind, this only works for nodes provisioned by Karpenter.

+{{% script file="./content/en/{VERSION}/getting-started/getting-started-with-karpenter/scripts/step16-delete-node.sh" language="bash"%}}

+### 9. Delete the cluster
+To avoid additional charges, remove the demo infrastructure from your AWS account.

+{{% script file="./content/en/{VERSION}/getting-started/getting-started-with-karpenter/scripts/step17-cleanup.sh" language="bash"%}}

-## Add optional monitoring with Grafana
+## Monitoring with Grafana (optional)

 This section describes optional ways to configure Karpenter to enhance its capabilities.
 In particular, the following commands deploy a Prometheus and Grafana stack that is suitable for this guide but does not include persistent storage or other configurations that would be necessary for monitoring a production deployment of Karpenter.